Stanley Street Gallery

 About Stanley Street Gallery

-Stanley Street Gallery sits at 1/52–54 Stanley Street in Darlinghurst, Sydney, a vibrant inner-city neighbourhood known for its creative spirit and artistic legacy.
-Founded in 2012 by directors and co-curators Liza Feeney and Merilyn Bailey, both alumni of Sydney College of the Arts, the gallery began as a mixed studio and gallery space and has evolved into a significant platform for contemporary Australian and international artists.
-For over a decade, Feeney and Bailey have shaped the gallery's identity through a distinctive curatorial vision that celebrates material knowledge, craftsmanship and conceptual depth.
+Stanley Street Gallery sits at 1/52-54 Stanley Street in Darlinghurst, Sydney, an inner-city neighbourhood with a solid arts community and creative history.
+Liza Feeney and Merilyn Bailey set it up in 2012 after both studied at Sydney College of the Arts.
+What started as a combined studio and gallery space has grown into a proper platform for contemporary Australian and international artists.
+The two focus on material knowledge, craftsmanship and work that has something real to say.

 Contemporary Practice Rooted in Material Mastery

-The gallery represents a carefully selected roster of established and emerging artists.
-Visitors will encounter work by acclaimed Australian practitioners including Margaret Ackland, Amy Dynan and Gretal Ferguson, alongside international artists such as Oscarmartín de Burgos from Spain and Victoria McIntosh from New Zealand, as well as groundbreaking emerging voices like Agus Wijaya and Chrystal Rimmer.
-Each exhibition is thoughtfully curated to present work that speaks to the future of contemporary art in the Asia-Pacific region, offering visitors a window into diverse aesthetic conversations and innovative artistic strategies.
+The space works with a solid mix of established and emerging artists.
+You'll find Australian makers like Margaret Ackland, Amy Dynan and Gretal Ferguson sitting alongside international names such as Oscarmartín de Burgos (Spain) and Victoria McIntosh (New Zealand), with emerging artists like Agus Wijaya and Chrystal Rimmer in the mix too.
+Each exhibition is thoughtfully put together to speak to where contemporary art in the Asia-Pacific is heading, giving visitors a sense of the different conversations happening and the new directions artists are taking.
+Stanley Street Gallery, Darlinghurst NSW 2010.

 Current and Upcoming Exhibition Program

-A Studio and Gallery Rooted in Artistic Practice
+A Studio and Gallery Built by Working Artists

 Planning Your Visit